 Let us know if you’ve had a great conversation, or one of our team members has helped you, or that our products suited your situation, or even that the claims process was easier than you thought.

 Likewise, let us know if you have any suggestions or general feedback about what we could do better.
 The feedback you provide helps us review and improve our products and services.

 TIO is proud of the quality service it provides to Territorians.
-TIO is also committed to being the leading provider of quality insurance products and services in the Territory.
+TIO is also committed to maintaining our reputation as the leading provider of quality insurance products and services in the Territory.

-Disputes are not an everyday occurrence, as our aim is to get the right outcome for our customers.
+Disputes are not an everyday occurrence, as our focus is on good customer outcomes.

 We strive to do things the right way and keep our customers happy.